 As practical as this function is: You have no indication of how close you are to this value and when you would actually have exceeded the maximum level.

-With iOS 14, Apple has gone one step further and now allows the user to keep an eye on the volume of the headphones - or the surroundings - with a tool in the control center.
+With iOS 14, Apple has gone a step further and now allows the user with a tool in the control center to keep an eye on the volume of the headphones – or the environment.
 The level is displayed on a scale and the maximum value for the last few seconds is noted in decibels.

 How to activate this, I'll show you here: